CandN/CandN.github.io/_posts/2016-03-10-wrocloverb-2016-plan.md

 title: My plan for wroclove.rb, 2016 edition
 category: Technical Notes
 ---
-[wroclove.rb](http://www.wrocloverb.com/) is in my opinion the best Ruby conference held in Poland.
+[wroclove.rb](http://www.wrocloverb.com/) is in my opinion the best Ruby conference held in Poland from what I heard.
 I'm a little bit ashamed to admit this is the first time I'm actually going to take part in it.

 Anyhow, here you will find a breakdown of the schedule, done mostly for benefit of me, to better manage my time and expectations during the event.